gfruci/checkouttools/local_environment/README.md

 The CKO local environment aims to simplify development and testing of checkout FE apps in local.

-It leverage the [local-app-server](http://stash.hcom/projects/STYX/repos/local-app-server/browse) to serve the CKO FE apps HTML pages using the dionysus styx plugin.
+It leverages the [local-app-server](https://github.expedia.biz/hotels-platform/local-app-server) to serve the CKO FE apps HTML pages using the dionysus styx plugin.

 ![local_env](assets/local_env_arch.png)